verus-lang/paper-sosp24-artifact/site/guide.md

 **Claim E**.
 The initial version of the verified persistent memory log provided low throughput on small appends due to its extra copying; the latest version eliminates this overhead and achieves comparable throughput to the baseline, libpmemlog.
 (Figure 14)

+### Note: Millibenchmark programs -- Reusability

+The programs used for Millibenchmarks are in the `milli/` directory.
+Some are adapted from existing open source examples or projects, typically from one of the other verifiers' examples.

+If you would like to reuse these programs for further evaluation or to improve tooling, refer to the files in `linked-list` and `doubly-linked-list` with the name corresponding to the tool.
+These are the programs used for Figure 6a.

+Programs for the memory reasoning benchmark (Figure 6b) are generated with the `repeat*py` scripts, while programs for evaluating verification time of finding errors (Figure 7) are adapted from the linked list programs by removing necessary preconditions: these are in `linked-list/errors`.

+At the time of paper submission Creusot required interactive sessions in the Why3 prover environment.
+These have been stored in `creusot-*` directories in `linked-list`, `linked-list/errors`, and `doubly-linked-list`.

 ### Instructions

 Start a Linux x86_64 machine, with at least 8 physical cores on one CPU, and Ubuntu 22.04. **We recommend CloudLab d6515.**